Church of the Heavenly Rest - New York City

 Original Church of the Heavenly Rest - New York City (ca.1905 postcard)

 Just months after the Civil War ended in 1865, a group of veterans, under the guidance of the Rev. Dr. Robert Shaw Howland, founded the Church of the Heavenly Rest as a memorial to those who had served and fallen in that terrible conflict.
 The first church, a Victorian Gothic building located at 551 Fifth Avenue just north of 45th Street, was designed by Edward T. Potter and built from 1868-71.
-Although the brick church measured 150 feet long by 95 feet wide, its narrow facade and entrance was only thirty-one feet wide, prompting the comment, "I see the Heavenly—where's the Rest?"
+Although the brick church measured 150 feet long by 95 feet wide, its narrow facade and entrance was only 32 feet wide, prompting the comment, "I see the Heavenly—where's the Rest?"
 The facade culminated in a tower with an iron-crested mansard, flanked by trumpeting angels.
 Inside, the church was richly adorned with stained glass in every direction.
 Elaborately carved wooden trusses were supported by pale red and green columns of imported Irish marble and Aberdeen granite that were topped with capitals of white Dorchester stone surmounted by gas jets.
 The chancel featured a baldacchino of black walnut, similar to those found in European cathedrals, that was supported by columns of white marble, crowned with capitals of brass.
 Behind the altar was a painting of "Christ in Glory" in the center.
 The ceilings were painted in ultramarine blue, under which were butternut pews upholstered in crimson, the same color used for the carpeting.

 Church of the Beloved Disciple - New York City (1870 leaflet cover)